microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ### sshPublicKeyPaths [string[]]

-File paths to SSH public key files.
+A list of file paths to SSH public key files.
 These public keys will be copied into the user's `~/.ssh/authorized_keys` file.

 Note: It is preferable to use Microsoft Entra ID for SSH authentication, instead of